-When Diversity & Inclusion are engrained in your company's culture, the benefits come to full fruition.
-To get there we need to make sure that D&I initiatives do not stay on the level of "thinking" and "talking" about.
+Only when you ingrain Diversity & Inclusion in your company’s culture, the benefits come to full fruition.
+To get there we need to make sure that D&I initiatives do not stay on the level of “thinking” and “talking” about.
 They need to become part of the essence of the culture.
 Expressed in the values of each individual.

 Diversity is the who, inclusion the how